Youth Development Software FAQ

 Day to Day Use: Thanks to years of design, testing, and refining in the field, SETS is so essential, integrated, and fluid to use that it makes sense.
 That makes it friendly for the day-to-day user.

 Most day-to-day users are up and going quickly with simple self-training.
-SETS comes complete with short video tutorials and quick start manuals, and – for more complicated or subtle processes – a comprehensive user manual with answers to every question you could possibly have.
+SETS comes complete with short video tutorials and quick-start manuals, and – for those who want to know more – a comprehensive user manual with answers to every question you could possibly have.

 SETS also comes with a “Sandbox” database – a place to play around and get comfortable.
 If you have questions, we're here for you.
-In addition to any needed initial installation or startup support, the purchase price includes 9 free Q&A phone calls or emails within the first three months and a monthly email thereafter.
+We conduct all support via email, adding video screen sharing if necessary.

 SETS operates on a single computer or Local Area Network.
 LAN users load the SETS application on each computer; the database is loaded onto the LAN to be accessed by all computers.
 Each SETS license accommodates installation on all computers within your organization - there is no charge for additional "seats".

-Once you purchase SETS, you will be directed back to our site to the page with the download link (right click, save as).
+Once you subscribe to SETS, you will be directed back to our site to the page with the download link (right click, save as).
 Carefully follow the instructions on that page to begin.

-Installation will create a SETS folder with user manuals on your C drive A SETS shortcut will be placed on your desktop.
+Installation will create a SETS folder with user manuals.
+A SETS shortcut will be placed on your desktop.

-SETS’ ease of use is one of the reasons we can offer it so affordably, but we’re available by email if you need us.
+SETS’ ease of use is one of the reasons we can offer it so affordably, but we’re available by email (setshelp(at)merge-education dot com) if you need us.
 Although rarely necessary, you can purchase phone-based support if desired.

-SETS is only $495.
-It resides on your pc, not the cloud, so there's no extra monthly expense.
+SETS resides on your pc, not the cloud, so the subscription fee is low compared to comparable programs.

 Why is SETS so inexpensive compared to other evaluation software?
 SETS is priced low so community programs can afford it, and tech support by email helps keep prices down.